Home » Posts tagged '#SweetSat'

 He pulled against his chains.
 “What do you want of me?”

 What does she want?
-If you’d like to see what happens next, House of Cards is available at Amazon, Barnes and Noble, and Smashwords.
+If you’d like to see what happens next, House of Cards (Reign of Tarot, #1) is available at Amazon and Smashwords.
+Book two is in the works to be released (tentatively) next year!

 For more Sweet Saturday Samples, see the main site here.